-My Ph.D. research has been in the areas of operations research, game theory, and algorithm development for ill-posed and large-scale optimization problems.
-During my postdoc, I investigated theoretical aspects of machine learning and federated learning through the lens of operations research.
+In my current role at UTD, my work centers on projects at the intersection of stochastic linear, and nonlinear programming, power grids and energy systems, renewable energy, and EV infrastructure planning.
+Previously, my Ph.D. research focused on operations research, game theory, and algorithm development for ill-posed and large-scale optimization problems.
+During my first postdoctoral position, I explored the theoretical aspects of machine learning and federated learning through the perspective of operations research.

 Research Interests